XiaochangLiu-UoE/MSc-Dissertation/README.md

 # MSc Dissertation at UoE

+Details are in the complete dissertation file.
+Examiners' feedback is also provided.
+Sample codes are a re-scoring function and a binding site classification method.

 Main goal: Performance evaluation of two Virtual Screening (**VS**) tools (LIDAEUS and Autodock Vina).
 Based on the evaluation results, making attempts to improve the **VS** performance of LIDAEUS.

   * [A bit background](#a-bit-background)